 Boot WinBuilder ISOs without messages

 IMPORTANT: WinBuilder ISO file names must contain no spaces.

 The ISO may not be loaded as Y: if the filename contains spaces!

 The file name must end with a .iso file extension or else it may not be loaded as the virtual CD Y: drive correctly.

-Do not use .isodefault or .isodef or any other file extension as it may not work - you can use a .mnu file (see below).
+Do not use .isodefault or .isodef or .iso64 or any other file extension as it may not work - you can use a .mnu file however (see below).

-See this page for how to suppress the auto-suggest text.
+for how to suppress the E2B auto-suggestion text.

 call /%grub%/QRUN.g4b $HOME$/Win10PESE_x64.ISO